 Practical Considerations: Taxation

 In Germany, the current corporation tax rate is 15% across the whole country and it applies to every company.
 Trade tax, which is paid by corporations, typically ranges between 13-17%.
 The tax range differs depending on the area in which you establish your business.
-For example, most cities will have a higher tax rate than many rural areas.
+For example, many cities will have a higher tax rate than many rural areas.
 This means that setting up in a rural area may incur lower trade tax rates.

 Related read: How to Expand Your Business in the U.S.